Paternal age effect

 Which genetic conditions are most affected by the paternal age effect?

-Conditions caused by genes linked to the Ras/MAPK pathway (sometimes called RASopathies) often have a strong link with the paternal age effect.
+Conditions caused by genes linked to the Ras/MAPK pathway (sometimes called RASopathies) often have a stronger link with the paternal age effect.
 Such conditions include:

-- multiple endocrine neoplasia type 1 or multiple endocrine neoplasia type 2 (in which the affected gene is RET); and
+- multiple endocrine neoplasia type 1 or multiple endocrine neoplasia type 2 (RET); and

 There is also evidence (though weaker) that the paternal age effect is important in osteogenesis imperfecta.